david-gutierrez-mesa/dev24-automation-of-liferay-customizations/README.md

 # Liferay Test Automation
 ## Description
-This git project is a selenium example for test automation of Liferay instances.
+This git project is a selenium example for test automation of Liferay customizations.

 ## How to run automation?